 Most people aren’t aware that Western North Carolina is the brewing capital of the Southeast.
-In fact, on just about any day of the year, one can select from nearly one hundred locally brewed craft beers.
+In fact, on just about any day of the year, one can select from nearly two hundred locally brewed craft beers.
 From dark rich porters and stouts, to hoppy golden ales, there is something perfect for every beer drinker!

 Burial Beer brews favorites such as Skillet Donut Stout, Scythe Rye Pale & Bolo Coconut Brown Ale on the larger system while experimenting on our 1 barrel, pilot system.

 The Forestry Camp Taproom features over 24 taps, a full-service kitchen highlighting approachable American dishes inspired by our Asheville terroir, a wonderful cocktail list, and a highly-curated selection of wine including the latest from our VISUALS winery.

 Catawba Brewing’s third location opened in 2015 at 32 Banks Avenue on the South Slope brewery district of Asheville.
 The space is 5,600 square feet and features many reclaimed materials for the seating and cooler wrap.
 The space has two distinct bar areas.
 The great hall has 24 taps and an indoor/outdoor space.
 The Rickhouse, or barrel room, has 5-6 barrel aged beers on tap.
 An outdoor seating area completes the location.

 Named for George Vanderbilt’s beloved Saint Bernard, Cedric, this warm, relaxing tavern overlooks the village green at Antler Hill Village.
 The décor, ambience, and menu pay tribute to the neighborhood pubs of Britain and Ireland.
 Enjoy satisfying pub fare alongside robustly flavored American and global cuisine presented with Biltmore flair.
 On tap are Biltmore’s own Cedric’s Pale Ale and Cedric’s Brown Ale.